 We can give full and impartial advice on the choice of attorney’s and any restrictions that you may wish to make to prevent your attorneys from doing something that you would not want them to do or advising your attorneys of the decisions you would want them to make should the situation arise.

 For your attorney to use the LPA it must be registered at the Office of the Public Guardian (OPG).
 We believe it is important that your LPA is professionally prepared to ensure that it is not rejected at registration.
 Even if registration is successful, your attorneys may have trouble using the document if it is rejected by banks and other institutions.

 Court of Protection

 If you know someone who lacks capacity and they do not have an LPA in place we can assist in the application to appoint a deputy at the Court of Protection.
 If there is no-one suitable we can act as a professional deputy.

 We can also assist in other applications that may be required i.e. to sell property or make a statutory Will for the person who lacks capacity if they do not have a Will in place or their current Will is out of date and does not reflect what would be their wishes.

 Sally-Ann Joseph is a full accredited member of Solicitors for the Elderly.

 We can provide you with a fixed fee for this service so you will know exactly what costs you will need to pay.

-For further information, please contact one of our team on 0208 974 7490 or firstname.lastname@example.org
+For further information, please contact a member of our team below or email firstname.lastname@example.org